Milkdown/milkdown/README.md

 You can check our [Milkdown TODO](https://github.com/users/Saul-Mirone/projects/4/views/5) project page to know what's on the plan.

+You can also check [milestones](https://github.com/Saul-Mirone/milkdown/milestones) to know what's being worked on.

 # Community

 Welcome to join our [Discord community][discord-link].